ThinkingJoules/smdiff/smdiff-encoder/README.md

 # SMDIFF Encoder
-This is mostly focusing on files less than 16mb.

-This will properly diff large files, but it is a massive memory hog.

-Assume about 20x whatever your two documents are: So 100mb (50+50) is about 2gb of ram to generate a patch.

-This is wicked fast.
-Faster at generating a delta using xdelta3 or open-vcdiff (google).
-But I'm sure they actually care about memory usage.

-Perhaps one day I can try to be more cognizant of memory usage, until then, just make sure you have some RAM.
+A decent encoder for a second attempt.
+My first attempt was naive and I learned a lot while doing it.
+I tried to apply this in the second iteration of this encoder.
+This one is about twice as fast my first attempt and uses *way* less memory.
+However, it is not as good as xdelta3 for speed or matches, but it is in readable fully safe Rust.
+From rough benchmarks it is about 3 times slower than xdelta3 and matches within about 20-30% of xdelta3 (with no secondary compressor).
+So not great, but this is pretty young code.
+Secondary compressors bring it closer to being inline with xd3 with secondary compressors (in size, not speed).

 ## Improvements

+The main encoders for both src and trgt use a similar design, so improvements to one will improve both.
+I tried to keep them efficient.
+They are broadly modelled on how xdelta3 approaches finding matches.
+However, I must not have something quite right as I don't find the same good matches that xdelta3 does.
+The match algorithm however sort of feeds on itself: better matches lead to better matches due to the nature of how the encoder advances and assess each position in the output stream.
+So finding somewhat better matches will up the likelihood of finding better matches.
+The speed of the encoding process also gets faster with finding better matches (we assess less positions).
+Thus getting a good matches is doubly important.
+Apparently my current design has some issues with the hashing and table storage.
+The alternative is that my main loop grabs a decent copy to soon, and skips over a better copy that apparently xd3 assess.
+This would have to do with the lazy matching part of the loop.
+However, that seems pretty straightforward and looks to match xd3 approach closely.
+My hashing definitely differs more from how xd3 works due to C -> Rust (and I made a nicer interface to deal with all the state).
+So the problem is probably there somewhere.

+## API
-After making a window selection algorithm, it would then probably make sense to try to make a stream interface.
+It would probably make sense to try to make a stream interface.
 There isn't really a point as the current encoder needs everything in memory.
 I think it would make the API clunky, adding a layer of indirection at the moment.
+The code would need to integrate reading the input in chunks and processing as it goes.
+I have already made the API take Readers/Writers in preparation for this.
+Ideally we would instantiate a writer wrapper that wraps a Src file (optional) as well as the patch output Writer.
+Then we feed in the trgt file.
+Not sure exactly the best ergonomics, hence just leaving things as is.